g2archie/UNet-MRI-Reconstruction/README.md

 * batch_size:  Network hyperparameters.
 * epochs:  Network hyperparameters.
 * loss:  It can be set to any losses by Keras in a string or my custom losses, 'psnr_loss' and 'ssim_loss'.
-* metrics:  It expects a list of strings, again, any metrics by Keras can be used, and my custom metrics, 'ssim' and 'psnr' are also avaiable.
+* metrics:  It expects a list of strings, again, any metrics by Keras can be used, and my custom metrics, 'ssim' and 'psnr' are also available.
-* optimizer:  type:  By now only two optimizers are implemented, 'Adam' and 'RMSprop'
+* optimiser:  type:  By now only two optimisers are implemented, 'Adam' and 'RMSprop'
-* optimizer:  learning_rate:  Optimizer paramenter.
+* optimizer:  learning_rate:  Optimizer parameter.
-* regularization:  type:  Now, there are five options. 'l2', 'l1', 'l1_l2', 'batch_norm', and 'instance_norm', 'dropout' and 'dropblock'.
+* regularisation:  type:  Now, there are five options. 'l2', 'l1', 'l1_l2', 'batch_norm', and 'instance_norm', 'dropout' and 'dropblock'.
-* regularization:  parameters: It expects a list of values, for example for 'dropblock',  the parameters are keep_prob and block_size, so [0.8, 3] should be set in YAML format.  **Note** that these layers are added after all convolutional layers by default.
+* regularisation:  parameters: It expects a list of values, for example for 'dropblock',  the parameters are keep_prob and block_size, so [0.8, 3] should be set in YAML format.  **Note** that these layers are added after all convolutional layers by default.
 * early_stopping: use: Set to true if you want to use the early stopping callback.
 * early_stopping: patience:    early_stopping parameter
 * early_stopping: min_delta:  early_stopping parameter